About the Federal Reserve Bank of St. Louis

 The Fed conducts monetary policy to promote price stability and maximum sustainable employment, which is a mandate given to us by Congress.
 We pursue these goals primarily by influencing the level of interest rates and other financial conditions.
 Reserve bank presidents participate on the Federal Open Market Committee, the Fed’s monetary policy-making body.
 Advised by economists, Reserve bank presidents contribute informed opinions about national and District conditions and influence policy decisions.

-The St. Louis Fed’s advisory councils also help to build a consistent line of communication about economic conditions in the diverse communities we serve.
+The St. Louis Fed’s advisory councils also help to build a consistent line of communication about economic conditions in the communities we serve.

 We foster financial system stability and supervise banks.